MattPinder/MastersProject/README.md

 * Work on Bamboozle
 * Work on Skeletonema manuscript

 Check BUSCO results, and start expanding the bullet point on Annotation in the supplementary (consult other papers for advice on wording)

+# 28 November 2018

+## Sulfitobacter
+The only difference between the chromosome and whole-assembly versions of the Sulfitobacter BUSCO analysis is that the whole-assembly version contains one additional duplicated BUSCO hit (cf. a single-copy hit in the chromosome version)

+## Diatom BUSCO
+Running BUSCO analysis on other diatom genomes present on NCBI, for comparison with R05
+* Results of BUSCO show that S. marinoi results are in the right ballpark, albeit many duplicated BUSCOs

+## Annotation
+Compare models with transcript evidence to the BLASTX result, to try and identify novel S. marinoi genes
+* Manually checked the first 19 models, 5 may be worth checking, including 2 with short *bacterial* hits
+  * Any chance of horizontal gene transfer...?

+~5% (1,275) of the gene models with transcript evidence don't have BLASTx evidence

+* BLASTP vs nr of the above models (running on node0), determine from this how many genes are worth investigating further
+  * Some of these genes do still give BLASTp hits, but must occur below a certain threshold if they're not appearing in the BLASTX track